Expertise | Convenience | Comprehensive Services

 Thompson Comprehensive Breast Center is a department of Fort Sanders Regional Medical Center.

 It is important that women maintain their recommended breast health screening schedules because early detection is the most effective protection for breast health.
-To best accommodate the schedules of our busy patients, we are now offering convenient appointments on select Saturdays for screening mammograms.
+To best accommodate the schedules of our busy patients, we are now offering convenient appointments for screening mammograms on select Saturdays or days with extended office hours.

 Our team is currently scheduling appointments on the following Saturdays: